SIDEKICKS

 (by Mr. McDowell, Sidekicks Taekwondo, Jamaica)

-Grand Master Maurice Orange was born in Oklahoma City, Oklahoma on the 18th of April 1955.
-He had his first Martial Arts experience at the age of 12 years.
+Grand Master Maurice Orange was born in Oklahoma City, Oklahoma, on the 18th of April, 1955.
+He had his first martial arts experience at the age of 12 years.
 Unfortunately, his experience in the martial arts was one of disgust because the instructor beat him up.
-Subsequently, he told his mother he would never do Martial Arts.
-He was most upset with how the instructor treated him, but he was quite impressed how skilled he was.
+Subsequently, he told his mother he would never do martial arts.
+He was most upset with how the instructor treated him, but he was quite impressed by how skilled the instructor was.
 He moved to California in 1973, joined the United States Navy, and became trained in the study of speech and hearing.
-He was stationed at a Naval Hospital in San Diego until December 1976 after which he was transferred to Guam, in the Marianas for the remainder of his active tour of duty.
+He was stationed at a naval hospital in San Diego until December 1976, after which he was transferred to Guam, in the Marianas, for the remainder of his active tour of duty.
 He started Martial Arts seriously under an instructor named John Rossette.
-Mr. Rossette was an instructor of Wing Chung Kung – He trained with Mr. Rossette for two years.
-One day he took up a Black Belt magazine.
+Mr. Rossette was an instructor of Wing Chun Kung Fu.
+He trained with Mr. Rossette for two years.
+One day, he took up a Black Belt magazine.
 On the cover, he saw someone doing a very spectacular kick.
-He took the magazine to Mr. Rossette to have him teach kicks to him of that nature.
-Mr. Rossette told him that these kick techniques are unique to Taekwondo and he should seek a Taekwondo instructor.
+He took the magazine to Mr. Rossette to have him teach him kicks of that nature.
+Mr. Rossette told him that these kick techniques are unique to Taekwondo, and he should seek a Taekwondo instructor.
 On Mr. Rossette’s recommendation, he started under his first Taekwondo instructor, Mr. Chuck Hawkins.
 Mr. Hawkins was a student of Pat Burleson and Alen Steen.
 Their instructor was Grand Master Jhoon Rhee.

 Grand Master Delroy McDowell

-Delroy McDowell, a 7th-degree black belt, is a full-time professional graphic designer and a graduate, of the Edna Manley School of the Visual Arts.
+Delroy McDowell, a 7th-degree black belt, is a full-time professional graphic designer and a graduate of the Edna Manley School of the Visual Arts.
 He has been studying the art of Taekwondo for over 50 years.
-He began his martial arts training through martial arts books with friends who share similar interests in martial arts.
-He started learning Hung Gar Kung Fu with a visiting friend from the United States in the early 70s.
+He began his martial arts training through martial arts books with friends who shared similar interests in martial arts.
+He started learning Hung Gar kung fu with a visiting friend from the United States in the early 70s.

-This was short-lived with the instructor returning home.
+This was short-lived, as the instructor returned home.
 His other earlier contact was the study of Mu Duk Kwan Taekwondo at the Dragon Gym in East Kingston.

-Mr. King gave up instructing in 1984 and providing Mr. McDowell with the untimely task of carrying on with the club’s activities at the Kingston YMCA.
-In the summer of 1987 he began learning the philosophies and traditions of Songahm Taekwondo under Master Maurice Orange, then the regional Vice President of the state of California for the (ATA) American Taekwondo Association, whose grand master instructor was Haeng Ung Lee.
-Mr. McDowell went overseas to clinics, seminars, and instructor training programs studying the art of Songahm Taekwondo under Master Orange.
+Mr. King gave up instructing in 1984 and provided Mr. McDowell with the untimely task of carrying on with the National Taekwondo Institute activities at the Kingston YMCA.
+In the summer of 1987, he began learning the philosophies and traditions of Songahm Taekwondo under Master Maurice Orange, then the regional vice president of the state of California for the (ATA) American Taekwondo Association (ATA), Songahm Taekwondo Federation, whose grandmaster instructor was Haeng Ung Lee.
+Mr. McDowell went overseas to clinics, seminars, and instructor training programs, studying the art of Songahm Taekwondo under Master Orange, where he received his second black belt certificate in the ATA/STF on the 30th of March, 1989.

 Sidekicks Taekwondo is now the system that Mr. McDowell practices.
 The style was founded by grandmaster Maurice Orange when he resigned from the American Taekwondo Association/Songahm Taekwondo Federation.
 The pages on this website are an effort by Sabumnin McDowell to give some basic information about SidekickS in Jamaica for all its members and other martial artists whose level of interest will be rewarded by the contents of this website.

-His life is rooted in the love for martial that his practice and teachings speak to mind, body, and life.
-A mind is a terrible thing to waste, your body is not to be abused and your life must be to help your community.
-To lay down and promote greatness and love to those you serve for perpetual growth for the nation of Jamaica.
+His life is rooted in the love for martial arts; his practice and teachings speak to the mind, body, and life.
+A mind is a terrible thing to waste; your body is not to be abused, and your life must be used to help your community.
+To lay down and promote greatness and love to those you serve for the perpetual growth of the nation of Jamaica.

 Taekwondo for Life!